| 1 | Red-tailed green ratsnake |

 This sudden flash of alien colour is instantly shocking to an approaching predator.
 It would even shock most humans, causing us to instinctively flinch, despite being able to rationally assess that it’s just a harmless warning display.

-To a hawk, which doesn’t have the added skill of logic (that we know of), the blue must send all their alert systems into overdrive.
-The hawk flees and the red-tailed green ratsnake lives to fight another day.
+For a hawk, which doesn’t have the added skill of logic (that we know of), the blue must send all its alert systems into overdrive.
+The hawk flees, and the red-tailed green ratsnake lives to fight another day.
 This scheme probably fails sometimes too – the exact success rate has never been studied in the wild.

 Maximum length: 189.2cm.

 Cottonmouths measure 65-90cm, and range from Texas to Louisiana to Florida.
-They have a cytotoxic venom that causes local effects like severe swelling, but rarely fatalities.
-Though dangerous themselves, they have a huge amount of predators in their murky swamps, including snapping turtles, alligators, blue herons, whopping cranes, and even largemouth bass.
-They need all the defensive strategies they can get, and if they can send a bird fleeing simply by opening their mouth, there’s no way they would refuse.
+They have a cytotoxic venom which causes local effects like severe swelling, but rarely fatalities.
+Though dangerous themselves, they have a huge amount of predators in their murky swamps, including snapping turtles, alligators, blue herons, whooping cranes, and even fish like largemouth bass.
+They need all the defensive strategies they can get, and if they can send a bird fleeing simply by opening their mouth, then their survival chances become slightly higher.

-A greedy heron could spot a murky brown snake, and wade over excitedly, thinking they’ve found a tasty brown watersnake (a species which coexists with cottonmouths).
-Suddenly, they see a flash of white, which reveals their foolish mistake, and the heron flees to the opposite shore, amid a piercing hiss.
+A greedy heron could spot a murky brown snake, and wade over excitedly, thinking it’s found a tasty brown watersnake (a species which coexists with cottonmouths).
+Suddenly, the heron sees a flash of white, revealing its foolish mistake, and the overconfident bird flees to the opposite shore, amid a piercing hiss.

 This tendency proves that cottonmouths aren’t as murderous and demented as the legends state.
 Do cottonmouths really chase fishermen from boats, follow them through boathouses, and slam into car doors as their victims close them at the last minute?
 No – they’d much rather warn you with a vivid white mouth, and not enter the chase at all.